tobydriscoll/udmath305/src/_build/html/_sources/laplace/basic_solutions.md

 For first-order ODEs we [introduced](../steps/laplace.md) the Laplace transform, which converts a function of time $t\ge 0$ to a function of an abstract $s$.
 There's no need for us to repeat [its definition](definition-steps-laplace) here, as we are more interested in applying its properties than deriving them.

-First, we generalize the [derivative property](formula-steps-laplace-diff) to the second derivative (by applying the original formula twice).
+First, we generalize the [derivative property](formula-steps-laplace-diff) to the second derivative, which can be done by applying the original formula twice.

 (formula-laplace-diff)=